seed-run/homepage/_docs/viewing-metrics.md

 title: Viewing Metrics
 ---

 [Seed](/) pulls together CloudWatch Metrics to give you an overview of your Lambda and API metrics.
-This includes the number of requests, number of errors, and latency of your Lambda function or API endpoint over time.
+This includes the number of requests, and latency of your Lambda function or API endpoint over time.
 Viewing these metrics gives you a view of how your Serverless app is performing and you can use it to debug specific issues.

 A couple of quick notes about the metrics viewer in Seed: